Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

 The operation phase is where agents are communicating with each other, calling routines, and performing actions.
-In this stage, the vulnerabilities are no longer the configuration weaknesses but the dynamic interaction threats, i.e., unsafe data exchanges and logic manipulation, reuse of tokens, or denial-of-service.
+In this stage, the vulnerabilities are the dynamic interaction threats, i.e., unsafe data exchanges, logic manipulation, and so on.
 As this stage includes continuous communication and real-time decision-making, the vulnerabilities in runtime isolation, encryption, or authorization directly impact agent ecosystems.
-In order to measure the protocol's robustness at any given point in the operational process, protocols are tested at four points of vulnerability, such as malicious or poisoned tools in operation, uncontrolled data exchange, privilege escalation through token persistence, and resource exhaustion/DoS.
 This discussion demonstrates that the architectural decisions influence runtime security exposure in agent networks.

-In the operation stage, agents actively run tasks, share context, negotiate workflow, and, on top of them, rely on long-lived credentials.
+In the operation stage, agents actively run tasks, share context, negotiate workflow, and, on top of all that, rely on long-lived credentials.
 Because of the nature of this stage, the four protocols have a high level of security exposure.
-In the previous stage, some roots of trust are established, but in this stage, operational risk is introduced by runtime behaviors, such as dynamic message processing, privilege propagation, or coordination between different agents.
-The assessment results of this phase, summarized in Tables \ref{tab:likelihood-operation}, \ref{tab:impact-operation}, and \ref{tab:risk-operation}, show that among the vulnerabilities assessed, MCP and Agora have a high overall risk, and this high risk is due to the lack of runtime code integrity enforcement in MCP and dynamic negotiation based on PD in Agora.
-Both of these vulnerabilities allow the systemic dissemination of poisoned logic or leaked content.
+In this stage, operational risk is introduced by runtime behaviors, such as dynamic message processing, privilege propagation, or coordination between different agents.
+The assessment results for this phase, shown in Table \ref{tab:stage2-final}, indicate that among the vulnerabilities assessed, MCP and Agora have a high overall risk, due to the lack of runtime code-integrity enforcement in MCP and to dynamic negotiation based on PD in Agora.
 A2A presents a moderate risk across all vectors because OAuth2/JWT reduces exploitability and message-level mediation limits impact, but the downside of this protocol at this stage is that it does not provide any guarantees for semantic validation or strict token lifetime management.
-ANP exhibits mixed behavior; on the one hand, it has strong DID-based authentication, but on the other hand, the multi-layered dependencies cause the impact to increase dramatically once an attack happens, especially in cases such as privilege escalation and poisoned dependency chains.
+ANP exhibits mixed behavior; it has strong DID-based authentication, but the multi-layered dependencies cause the impact to increase once an attack happens.
 Overall, the results obtained for the operation phase show that although runtime flexibility is essential for agent collaboration, it is the main security risk factor in all protocols.

-\subsubsection{\textbf{Stage 3- Update \& Maintenance}}
+\subsubsection{\textbf{Stage 3: Update \& Maintenance}}